 I wanted to take a few moments and try to understand the hysteria at Facebook’s changes, what it means, and what users should really be concerned with.
 I am not a Facebook apologist.
-I use Facebook, I use Twitter, and even get lulled into using emerging sites like Twine.
-My persistent bias is that social media platforms generally up short in regularly explaining how they solve new communications problems.
+I use Facebook, I use Twitter and even get lulled into using emerging sites like Twine.
+My persistent bias is that social media platforms are generally up short in regularly explaining how they solve new communications problems.

 First, is Facebook’s redesign of two weeks — the so-called twitterization — a bad thing?
 These are the sorts of data that would be helpful in evaluating the change:

 - Number of people invited to join, before & after

 - User activity on the site, before & after

 - User time spent on Facebook, before & after

 - Polling of a random sample of Facebook users

 Nobody has this data but Facebook; some outside group could trouble with a random poll, but why bother?
 Facebook has this data, and it’s understandable that it might be too soon to release it.
 They can wait for a month after they quietly make improvements and the hysteria subsides.

 The hysteria?
 Countless Facebook groups, blog posts, twitter tweets griping about the change.
 But Facebook users are a fickle bunch.
 Justin Smith edits the group blog Inside Facebook, for an audience of facebook developers and advertisers; his opinion certainly should carry some weight.
 Considering the change, he noted last week that every major Facebook change in the past has been followed by mass protests — and then, mass acceptance.
 He concluded: “the loudest voice will be the way users actually change the way they use the service.
 We wouldn’t be surprised to see the time spent and pages per visit increased similarly over the coming year – but the data will tell the tale.”